Bab Al-Hara: Background

 Bab al-Hara is based on an interpretation of life in the old city of Damascus.
 Every neighborhood, or hara, has its own Zaa’im, a chosen older man held in high regard.
 Ideally chosen Zaa’im based on his history in the neighborhood, the zaa’im depended on a number of men from the neighborhood gathered around him to assist him in his functions.
 These members along with the zaa’im constituted a small nucleus that ran the hara and decided on what was good for it.
 Wealthier members funded the zaa’im and had a say in its use, such as use for public renovation, given to charities for the poor or set aside for emergency uses.
-Members generally were of the mercantile class, having steady incomes from having shops or businesses, such as barber shops, bakeries, smiths, ghouta, groceries or other merchant activities.
+Members generally were of the mercantile class, having steady incomes from having shops or businesses, such as barber shops, bakeries, smiths, ghouta orchards, groceries or other merchant activities.

+Evidence and old actors statements (i.e., Hussam Tahseinn Beik) point out that the depiction of the culture during this time period, especially at the start of the series, was exaggerated and sometimes totally inaccurate.
+The "zaa'im" of each neighborhood did not really have that much power.
+There was much more interaction between neighborhoods.
+The series inaccurately depict the neighborhood as if they had some self governing status almost as if they were states or federation (by practice not law).
+This was not at all the case.
+The aggression between neighborhoods and the oppression of women was hugely exaggerated.

+"Baab el Hara" opened the door to many series that depict earlier historical periods.
+Such series always existed, but their number and popularity increased greatly after "Baab el Hara."
+Some of these other series were less unrealistic in their depiction of the culture during thess eras.